memberapp/memberapp.github.io/README.md

 Members have a single login that can read, follow, like, tip, post and reply across multiple networks.
 Notably it also has reputational ratings and geolocated posts.
 It is a 'fat' javascript client app that runs against a relatively dumb server.
-You can try it online here - https://member.cash
+You can try it online here - nostraco.in

 ## Networks